beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 In cases where the payment is collected by a BAP, the payment object would have these details.
 - The payment.collected_by field would be set to BAP.
 - payment.param.amount and payment.param.currency would be set to appropriate values.
-- payment.type(Pre-Order, Pre-Fulfillment, Post-Order, POst-Fulfillment etc), payment.status(Inititated, Completed etc) would be set to appropriate value.
+- payment.type(Pre-Order, Pre-Fulfillment, Post-Order, Post-Fulfillment etc), payment.status(Inititated, Completed etc) would be set to appropriate value.
 - The BPP does not have to send the payment url or the bank details in the payment.params object.
+- When a BAP collects payment for a transaction, BAP is responsible for settling the payment with the corresponding BPPs—either online or offline—as per the terms defined in their mutual business agreement.

 The payment object inside the on_init callback would look like this.